Apteco/py-apteco/docs/source/install.rst

 You may skip any steps where you already meet the requirements.

 .. note::
-    This guide is written with Windows users in mind, but the content should apply similarly to other operating systems.
+    This guide was written with Windows users in mind, but the content should apply similarly to other operating systems.

 Apteco API